ThayerAltman/example-backstage/README.md

 ### Commit #8: [Add POST Only Check](https://github.com/ThayerAltman/example-backstage/commit/af6a67ff6e54d51756384c86ade367797a57b1f6)

 This commit adds a check to be used with the POST method of validating checks in Soundcheck.
+More information can be found [here](https://www.npmjs.com/package/@spotify/backstage-plugin-soundcheck-backend#facts-api).
 The check added to soundcheck-checks.yaml is as follows:

 ```yaml
 - id: github_actions_tests_passing